wp-plugins/vidme/readme.txt

 * PHP version 5.4 or greater.
 * MySQL version 5.5 or greater.

+== Screenshots ==
+1. Pasting the URL to the text-editor.
+2. Pasting the URL to the visual-editor.

 == Frequently Asked Questions ==

 = How do I embed videos from vidme? =